 Do you have collections of code or libraries you use frequently that you could sell?
-How about creating a plugin or extension for an existing platform like Shopify?
+How about creating a plugin or extension for an existing digital platform like Shopify?

 Memberships let you charge a monthly fee for your content and ideas, direct access to your knowledge and experience, or access to a community of peers.
 Selling memberships gives you a ton of freedom around how you create and deliver value—you can sell as many memberships as you want, and generate consistent revenue over time.

 Check out Brittany Berger's membership community Work Brighter.
 Each week, she shares new content around productivity and self-care with over 2,500 independent creators and “productive unicorns.”
 It's a great way for her to work with the audience she loves, while also creating a sustainable income.

 Another option for memberships is to deliver your content to members via a paid weekly newsletter.
 By sending unique content to members via email in exchange for a monthly or annual fee, it's entirely possible to generate a full-time income as a solo creator through a paid newsletter.
 Craig Mod's Explorers Club or Hot Pod News, a newsletter for podcasters, are both great examples of small businesses making big income from premium newsletters.
 The opportunities for membership sites and subscriptions are endless!

 If you're looking for a new way to connect with your audience, starting a podcast is exactly what you need!
 Podcasts are hardly new, but emerging platforms and easy-to-use tools mean they'er quickly becoming an increasingly popular way to consume content.
 Many business owners are starting podcasts to share educational information and give a behind-the-scenes look at that it's like to run a business.